wullm/SimulationAnalysisTutorial/README.md

 source my_environment/bin/activate
 ```

-Next, we want to make the environment avaiable for Jupyter Notebook.
+Next, we want to make the environment available for Jupyter Notebook.

 ```
 pip install ipykernel